House of Saxe-Coburg and Gotha

-The House of Saxe-Coburg and Gotha (/ˌsæks ˈkoʊbərɡ...ˈɡɒθə, - ˈɡɒtə/ SAKS-_-KOH-bərg-_..._-GOT(H)-ə; Haus Sachsen-Coburg und Gotha) is a European royal house of German origin.
+The House of Saxe-Coburg and Gotha (/ˌsæks ˈkoʊbərɡ...ˈɡɒθə, - ˈɡɒtə/ SAKS-_-KOH-bərg-_..._-GOT(H)-ə; Haus Sachsen-Coburg und Gotha), known until 1826 as the House of Saxe-Coburg-Saalfeld (Haus Sachsen-Coburg-Saalfeld), is a European royal house of German origin.
 It takes its name from its oldest domain, the Ernestine duchy of Saxe-Coburg and Gotha, and its members later sat on the thrones of Belgium, Bulgaria, Portugal, and the United Kingdom and its dominions.
+The British branch was officially renamed to House of Windsor by British king George V in 1917, during the First World War, amid anti-German sentiment.

 Founded in 1826 by Ernest Anton, the sixth duke of Saxe-Coburg-Saalfeld, it is a cadet branch of the Saxon House of Wettin.
-One agnatic branch currently reigns in Belgium—the descendants of Leopold I—and another reigned in the United Kingdom until the death of Elizabeth II—the descendants of Albert, Prince Consort.
+An agnatic branch of the family currently reigns in Belgium (the descendants of Leopold I).

-In 1917, the First World War caused the British king George V to officially change the name from "Saxe-Coburg and Gotha" to "Windsor" in the United Kingdom.
 In Belgium, due to similar resentment against Germany after the Great War, the use of the name was also changed in 1920 by King Albert I to "de Belgique" (French), "van België" (Dutch) or "von Belgien" (German), meaning "of Belgium".
 However, the "Saxe-Coburg" house name of the Belgian royal family was never officially abolished, and since relations between Belgium and Germany have been normalized for a long time, the use of this family name has been slowly reintroduced since the 2010s (especially since King Philippe of Belgium wants to limit the number of princes and princesses of Belgium, and thus the use of the designation "of Belgium", to only a select group of his family).

 History

+Origins of the House of Saxe-Coburg-Saalfeld

+Coat of arms of the Duchy of Saxe-Coburg-Saalfeld (1736) in the stucco ceiling of the Holy Cross Church, Coburg.

+Following the death of Duke Ernest I, Duke of Saxe-Gotha in 1675, his seven sons divided their inheritance in the Gothaer Hauptrezess of 1680.
+The youngest, John Ernest IV, received Saalfeld and became the progenitor of what later became the House of Saxe-Coburg and Gotha.
+After the death of his childless brother Albert in 1699, a succession dispute over Saxe-Coburg ended in 1735 with most of the territory transferred to Johann Ernest's line, forming the duchy of Saxe-Coburg-Saalfeld.

+Johann Ernest's sons, Christian Ernest and Francis Josias, at first governed the newly formed duchy together.
+Following Christian Ernest's death in 1745, Francis Josias became the sole ruler and introduced primogeniture in 1747 to prevent future partitions.
+He was succeeded in turn by his descendants, Ernest Frederick, Francis, and finally Ernest Anton as Ernest I (1784–1844).
+For his military service against Napoleon, Ernest I received the Principality of Lichtenberg in 1816, but later sold it to Prussia in 1834 due to unrest and its distance from the core territories.